pnp/sp-dev-fx-webparts/samples/react-azfunc-vimeo/README.md

 ### Additional Configuration Vimeo Azure Function

 The folder [VimeoRequest](./VimeoRequest) contains a Azure Function generated with the [Azure Function Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
 The access videos stored on this platform first a new application needs to be created first.
-To create a new Application navigate to the following web site [https://developer.vimeo.com/apps/new?source=topnav](https://developer.vimeo.com/apps/new?source=topnav)
+To create a new Application navigate to the following website [https://developer.vimeo.com/apps/new?source=topnav](https://developer.vimeo.com/apps/new?source=topnav)
-After the creation of a new Application the created AppID and Secret needs to be entered in the local Azure function configuration.
+After the creation of a new Application, the created AppID and Secret must get stored in the local Azure function configuration.
+This configuration file can be found is named [local.settings.json](./ViemoRequest/local.settings.json).

 ```jS
 {